 A study at the University of Wales Swansea in the UK worked with 120 young adult females.
 Study participants took either a placebo or 50 mg thiamine for 2 months.
 Mood, memory and reaction times were monitored before and after taking the tablets.
 2 months after supplementing with thiamine, participants were more clearheaded, felt more composed and energetic, reaction times improved, and mood was better.[xix]

 - Tryptophan – This essential amino acid is a precursor to serotonin, melatonin and niacin (Vitamin B3) in your body.
 Adding tryptophan to your stack can help boost your serotonin levels.
 And should help with anxiety, ADHD, depression, insomnia, memory loss, pain and eating disorders.

 - Turmeric– Turmeric is one of the main spices in curries.
 In parts of India where curries are eaten most often, Alzheimer’s disease is extremely rare.
 This spice (and its extract called curcumin) has a unique ability to reduce inflammation common to Parkinson’s, Alzheimer’s and brain tumors.

 A study conducted in India looked at the efficacy and safety of using curcumin, the main active ingredient found in turmeric, for treating major depression.

 60 depressed patients took either 20 mg of Prozac®, 1000 mg of curcumin, or a combination of both daily for 6 weeks.
-The best response during the trial was with patients using the two.
+The best response during the trial was with patients using the combination.
 And the researchers concluded that curcumin could be used as an effective and safe treatment for patients with major depression.